Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Initiative Order

-**Turn Order**  The DM organizes all participants from highest to lowest initiative roll.
+**Turn Order**{ .inl } The DM organizes all participants from highest to lowest initiative roll.
 This order dictates who acts first, second, and so on, throughout each round of combat.

-**Tie-Breakers**  If two or more participants have the same initiative roll, the participant with the higher Dexterity score goes first.
+**Tie-Breakers**{ .inl } If two or more participants have the same initiative roll, the participant with the higher Dexterity score goes first.

 ### Your Turn